micro-ROS/micro-ROS.github.io/_docs/tutorials/programming_rcl_rclc/pub_sub/pub_sub.md

 ### Initialization

-Starting from a code where RCL is initialized and a micro-ROS node is created, there are tree ways to initialize a publisher depending on the desired quality-of-service configuration:
+Starting from a code where RCL is initialized and a micro-ROS node is created, there are three ways to initialize a publisher depending on the desired quality-of-service configuration:

 - Reliable (default):
   ```c